elves/elvish.io/src/home.md

       $ttyshot location-mode
     </div></div>
     <div class="demo-col right"> <div class="demo-description">
-      <div class="demo-title">Directory history</div>
+      <div class="demo-title">Directory History</div>
       <p>
-        Is <code>cd</code>ing into /a/long/nested/directory the first thing you do every day?
-Wish you remember the path of the configuration file you touched two months ago?
+        Is <code>cd /a/long/nested/directory</code> the first thing you do every day?
+Struggling to remember where your logs and configurations?
       </p>
       <p>
         Elvish remembers where you have been.
 Press Ctrl-L and search, like in a